DheerajKN/Spring-CMS-Generator/README.md

 - Creating .bat file for Windows so alternatively you can use git bash to execute bash script in Windows
 - In the case of Aspect type as PARAMETER @Around statement will be replaced with another line
+- based on Model DTO shall be created along with javax.hibernate.validate thing